Sustainable/ green architects in Concord, CA

 Depending on the size and complexity of the project, in some cases (smaller projects) these phases tend to be rolled together or because of time limitations, be shortened into one design phase.
 So it's probably a good idea to be aware of these phases but be flexible in it's implementation.

-Conceptual Design is where the architect listens to the client and working with them develops one or more initial designs.
-Probably in a sketch format.
-It's where the needs of the client are in turn translated into designs.
-It is a good way to test ideas and concepts.
+Conceptual Design is where the architect listens to the client, works with their program and develops one or more initial designs.
+Probably as sketches, drawings or simple models.
+Not everyone works the same way, so work with an architect who can help you visualize the design.
+This is where the needs of the client are translated into designs.
+Where ideas and concepts are bounced around.

 Schematic Design (SD):

-You can find out by checking their requirements on the web, or calling them.
+You can find out by checking a city's requirements on the web, or calling the planning/ building department.
 The architect can research the requirements for clients who would prefer not to have to do it themselves.
 It's probably a good idea to at least talk to a building official before too much work is done.
-Based on their comments, the architect may have to change scope, materials, design elements etc. Again, this depends on the requirements a city or county may have.
-Sometimes in remote areas, you maybe requested to have fire sprinklers installed.
-Again, these are just examples and it's best to have an understanding of these requirements early on.
+Based on their comments, the architect may have to change scope, materials, design elements etc. Any difficulties experienced during this process will vary depending on the city/ jurisdiction you have to work with.
+The adage that "forewarned is forearmed", has significance.

 Design Development (DD):

-After the schematic designs (SD) are approved by the client, typically the next stage is design development.
-On larger projects this is where the architect takes the time to fully flesh out a design, to consider different materials and to understand how to put the building together.
+After the schematic design (SD) is approved by the client, typically the next stage is design development.
+This is where the architect takes the time to fully flesh out a design, to consider different materials and to understand how to put the building together.
 Especially important if the client is going after an advant garde or cutting edge design.
 During this phase, an architect may develop what are called Wall sections.
 Literally a section through a wall assembly to help them understand how all the materials will be installed.
 It also serves as an avenue to reasearch and cartoon out the construction details that are needed.
-A color/ materials board is put together for the client to help them understand the finishes in the building.
+A color/ materials board is sometimes put together for the client to help them understand the finishes in the building.
 Preliminary, material, finish, door and window schedules are created.
 Some initial details will be generated.
 At this point, it's a good idea to obtain cost estimates or on smaller projects, preliminary numbers from a contractor.
-This helps everyone in the design process understand where the project stands in regards it's budget.
+This helps everyone in the design process understand where the project stands in relation to it's budget.
+If an unrealistic budget was set in the beginning, expect some major surprises.
 It's best to make any changes in a building's design before the start of construction documents.
 Once design development ends, it becomes very difficult to incorporate changes.
 Think of it as going to a restaurant and ordering a meal.
 You place an order and the chefs start preparing the ingredients.
 While it's best to tell them ahead of time what you want, changing your mind in some restaurants is permissible as long as they haven't started cooking yet.
 Once all those ingredients are in the pan, you can be sure the restaurant will charge you for it.
 Adding or changing anything in that meal, as you can see will be difficult.
 It's not impossible and a good chef can adjust for it.
 But since it's not in the menu, they will charge for the extras as well as the original meal.
 That analogy to a restaurant would be similar to an architect's extra services once changes are made after design development has been approved.

 Back to index